Businessplan.Earlylight.io | Updated: Feb 2026

 Month 2 (Mar 17-Apr 16, 2026): Launch Imports and Frass Sourcing

-Focus: Go live with BSFL sales, secure frass supply, and initiate biodigester planning with composter partnerships.
+Focus: Go live with BSFL sales, secure frass supply, and initiate module planning with composter partnerships.

 Week 5 (Mar 17-23)